 In order to take part in the European Solidarity Corps, organisations need to obtain a quality label, which certifies that they carry out high quality solidarity activities in compliance with the principles, objectives and requirements of the programme.
 Visit the European Solidarity Corps site for more information about the Quality Label.

-Why the EU funds European solidarity and volunteering
+Why the EU funds youth and volunteering programmes

 Read more about EU policy on the topic of Education, training, youth and sport.